ucb-bar/chipyard/docs/Customization/Custom-Core.rst

       def vMemDataBits: Int = 0
     }

-    case class FPUParams(
+    // This class can be found in https://github.com/chipsalliance/rocket-chip/blob/master/src/main/scala/tile/FPU.scala. case class FPUParams(
       minFLen: Int = 32,          // Minimum floating point length (no need to change)
       fLen: Int = 64,             // Maximum floating point length, use 32 if only single precision is supported